Tai Tran

-Valgo: A Frontier Agentic Trading System for EUR/USD
+Valgo: An Agentic Trading System for EUR/USD

 Mission and Vision of Valgo